Long-lived giant circular Rydberg atoms at room temperature

-For state selective field ionization (SSFI), we apply a linear high-voltage ramp to two of the ring-shaped electrodes (to the right in Fig.~\ref{fig:Fig1}a) which ionizes the Rydberg atom and accelerates the ion towards the MCP detector.
-The MCP is located on one side of the electrode setup (outside the visible region in Fig.~\ref{fig:Fig1}(a) towards positive $z$).
+For state selective field ionization (SSFI), we apply a linear high-voltage ramp to two of the ring-shaped electrodes (to the right in Fig.~\ref{fig:Fig1}(a)) which ionizes the Rydberg atom and accelerates the ion toward the MCP detector.
+The MCP is located on one side of the electrode setup (outside the visible region in Fig.~\ref{fig:Fig1}(a) toward positive $z$).
 Ion trajectories are manipulated by additional fields between the ITO plates and further deflector electrodes in the detection region.
 The SSFI scheme has been optimized, in order to enable the detection of a large range of $n$ required in this work.
 This involved adiabatic rotation of the quantization from $z$ to $x$ axis prior to ionization, as indicated in Fig.~\ref{fig:Fig1}(b), and adjustments in deflector settings.
 Two separate sets of SSFI parameters were determined for the measurement of the CRS lifetimes (Fig.~\ref{fig:Fig3}).
 One set allowed for simultaneous detection of $n$ between 79 and 93 and was used for measurements up to $\ket{89\mathrm{C}}$.
-For all higher-lying CRS the second SSFI parameter set for detection between $n=89$ and $n=104$ has been used.
+For all higher-lying CRS the second SSFI parameter set for detection between $n=89$ and $n=104$ has been used).